Judicial review

 Before making his decision, the investigative judge asks for the opinion of the public prosecutor.

-The accused may appeal of the decision of the investigating judge in the 10 days from the notification of the refusal.
+The accused may appeal within a period of 10 days from notification of the decision of the investigating judge.

 The call is made by a statement to the registrar of the judge who made the decision.